BorislavStefanov31/LabFortyAI/README.md

 Go to [Vercel](https://vercel.com/) and create a new project.

-In the setup page, import your GitHub repository for your hosted instance of Chatbot UI.
+In the setup page, import your GitHub repository for your hosted instance of.
 Within the project Settings, in the "Build & Development Settings" section, switch Framework Preset to "Next.js".

 In environment variables, add the following from the values you got above: